Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

 ## Maps

 Now that I have the data from eBird, I'll make a few maps.
-First, I'll produce a static `ggplot2` choropleth maps of the number of species seen in each state and county.
+First, I'll produce static `ggplot2` choropleth maps of the number of species seen in each state and county.
 Then I'll produce an interactive `leaflet` map of the top eBird hotspot in each county.

 ### ggplot2 state map